 Skip to content

 Blackberry pie is extremely popular in areas with an abundant supply of wild blackberries.
 Blackberry pie has been ingrained into American society since the early settlers.
 One historical account states that Blackberry pie was served at the inauguration of Abraham Lincoln.
 I live in New England where will berries are abundant, if you know where to look.
-We have wild blueberries, red raspberries, blackberries, Concord grapes, and even strawberries.
+We have wild blueberries, raspberries, blackberries, Concord grapes, and even strawberries.
 One year my wife and I picked about 150 quarts of wild blueberries and sent them to friends in the South.
 Everyone asked why the blueberries were so small.
 Wild blueberries and blackberries are naturally small.
 The huge berries you find in supermarkets are commercially-grown.
-Sure, they’re big but they lack the flavor of will berries.
+Sure, they’re big but they lack the flavor of will blackberries.

 This quick and easy blackberry pie can be prepared in a mere 5 minutes.
 It includes refrigerated pie crusts, which are unique if you haven’t worked with them before.
 Be sure to read the instructions on the packaging.
 The crusts should sit at room temperature for 15 minutes.
 If you try to unroll the crust directly from the refrigerator it usually cracks or sticks together.
 This is because the fat in the dough is still cold.
 The crust needs to come up to room temperature in order for the fat to soften.